-Another trader might become frustrated, trade more aggressively to recoup his or her earlier loss, and sadly, end up losing even more, that day.
-Maybe he comes back later that same day, and "revenge trades” and loses more.
+Another trader might become frustrated, trade more aggressively to recoup their earlier loss, and sadly, lose even more that day.
+Maybe he comes back later that same day, “revenge trades” and loses more.
 Ouch!

 What is fundamentally different about these three traders?
 It might surprise you.
 It’s the way they react to their trades that determines their eventual trading results.
 It’s the biggest difference.

-As billionaire investor Warren Buffett says, it's the ability to control one’s emotions that lead other investors to crash and burn is the key to being a successful investor.
-Buffet has an incredible track record in the investing world, and is full of wisdom like this.
+As billionaire Warren Buffett says, controlling one’s emotions that lead other investors to crash and burn is the key to success.
+Buffet has an incredible track record in investing and is full of wisdom like this.

-Simply put, don’t take things personally.
-The market didn’t do this to you, it’s the nature of the market.
-That’s what separates the winners from the losers and why we’re talking about the three simple proven steps to become a day trading pro.
+But don’t take things personally.
+The market didn’t do this to you; it’s the nature of the market.
+That’s what separates the winners from the losers and why we’re talking about the three simple, proven steps to becoming a day trading pro.

-So you mean to tell me that a key reason why many traders fail is that they take their losses personally?
+So, you mean to tell me that a key reason why many traders fail is that they take their losses personally?
 Sadly, yes.
 Their confidence and peace of mind are connected to their trading results.
-We’ve seen how emotions will play with us in all kinds of situations, and trading and investing are no different.
+We’ve seen how emotions will play with us in various situations, and trading and investing are no different.

 When traders do well, they feel good.
-When they lose, they become discouraged, doubtful and question their ability to trade.
-Self doubt is a killer in all case.
+When they lose, they become discouraged, doubtful, and question their ability to trade.
+Self-doubt is a killer in all cases.

-Sadly, instead of stepping outside of the box and analyzing what went wrong, they react to the emotions triggered by personalizing the events.
+Sadly, instead of stepping outside the box and analyzing what went wrong, they react to the emotions triggered by personalizing the events.
 Psychological resilience often makes or breaks a player in sports.
-You need to have the same mindset with trading.
+It would be best if you had the same mindset with trading.

-In fact, learning to control your emotions goes a long way in how to get started in stocks as well as other areas of life.
-Make sure to check out our free stock market courses for beginners.
+Learning to control your emotions goes a long way in getting started in stocks and other areas of life.
+For more help, check out our free online trading courses for beginners.

-The difference between new traders and seasoned traders is the ability to limit risk.
-Your job as a trader is to manage your risk and your account, it is not buying and selling stocks.
-That investing in stocks 101.
+The difference between new and seasoned traders is the ability to limit risk.
+Your job as a trader is managing your risk and your account; it is not buying and selling stocks but investing in stocks 101.

 How do you manage that?
 Ask yourself three questions.

-Remember risk management begins with choosing the right stock to trade.
-You can have the Ferrari of all platforms and tools, but if you’re trading the wrong stock, you'll definitely lose money.
+Remember, risk management begins with choosing the right stock to trade.
+You can have the Ferrari of all platforms and tools, but you’ll lose money if you’re trading the wrong stock.
 That’s how you get started in stocks.

 Here’s an easier way to nail down stocks suitable for day trading and what criteria you should look for.

 Nowadays, a common mistake for many new traders is to go all in and lay all their cards on the table.
-Soon the trade goes in the wrong direction, all their money is gone, and they sit there wondering what the heck just happened.
+Soon, the trade goes in the wrong direction; all their money is gone, and they sit there wondering what happened.
 Sound familiar?

 If you only have $1,000 saved, that’s ok too.
 The formula is the same.
-For every trade you enter, you only risk losing 2% which is $200 in this case.
+For every trade you enter, you only risk losing 2%, which is $200.

-One share, 10 shares or 100 shares?
+One share, ten shares, or 100 shares?
 What about 1,000 shares?
 This depends on your account size and a jug of 2% milk.
-If you only have a small number of funds for day trading, then you have no choice but to trade in smaller numbers of shares.
+If you only have a small number of funds for day trading, you have no choice but to trade in smaller shares.

-Besides, I don’t care who you are, if you can’t make money trading from a $500 account, you sure as heck aren’t going to make money trading a $5,000 account.
-Seriously, there’s no different here other than a few zero’s.
-Getting started in stocks you should at least have a few hundred saved up and an incredible amount of patience!
+Besides, I don’t care who you are; if you can’t make money trading from a $500 account, you sure aren’t going to make money trading a $5,000 account.
+Seriously, there’s no difference here other than a few zeros.
+Getting started in stocks, you should at least have a few hundred saved up and an incredible amount of patience!

 How do I do that?
-Well, keep reading….We teach this live in our trade rooms daily.
-The team is always here to here to help you figure out how to get started in stocks!
+Well, keep reading….We teach this live in our trading rooms daily.
+The team is always here to help you figure out how to get started in stocks!

-Successful traders are those who trade for skill and not for the money.
-Hence, why almost all professional traders hide their Profit and Loss (P&L) column while in a trade.
-They have no interest in seeing how much they are up or down, they don’t want or need money controlling their emotions.
+Successful traders are those who trade for skill and not for money.
+Hence, why almost all professional traders hide their Profit and Loss (P&L) column while in trade; they have no interest in seeing how much they are up or down; they don’t want or need money to control their emotions.

 This is because they have a tried and tested strategy and set of criteria for when they will enter a stock.
-They focus on finding these setups and when the criteria are right, they enter, simple as that.
+They focus on finding these setups, and when the criteria are right, they enter.
 They respect their stop loss.
 When they are down, they exit immediately.
-Simple as that.
+It’s as simple as that.

 It starts by practicing in a simulator to “test drive” it first.
 Secondly, have you heard of the lovely term “backtesting“?
 If not, buckle up.

-The majority of good software allows you to go back in time and have a back to the future experience.
+Most good software allows you to go back in time and have a back-to-the-future experience.
 It’s like a time machine where you can “see” if your strategy would have worked.